elastic/helm-charts/BREAKING_CHANGES.md

-[#776][] fixed an issue with headless `Service` when using `extraPorts` value (see [Add headless Service for StatefulSet](#add-headless-service-for-statefulset) for more details), unfortunately, it introduced a new bug when using a `NodePort` `Service` ([#807][]).
+[#776][] fixed an issue with headless `Service` when using `extraPorts` value (see [Add headless Service for StatefulSet](#add-headless-service-for-statefulset) for more details).
+Unfortunately, it introduced a new bug when using a `NodePort` `Service` ([#807][]).
 This is fixed by [#839][] in 7.9.3 (and 6.8.13).

 ## 7.9.0 - 2020/08/18